 - Esophageal manometry

-Once diagnosed, treatment will take any of a number of forms depending on its root cause.
-There are several different GERD surgical procedures that could be the right fit for your specific reflux disease.
+Once diagnosed, surgical options to prevent reflux will take any of a number of forms depending on its root cause.
+There are several different GERD surgical options that could be the right fit for your specific reflux disease.
 Dr. Malladi uses the following surgical procedures to help many patients in the Plano and Dallas Fort Worth area:

 - Hiatal hernia repair

-- Nissen fundoplication, which reinforces the LES by wrapping a bit of the stomach around the esophagus
+- Fundoplication surgery reinforces the LES by wrapping a bit of the stomach around the esophagus

 - LINX procedure, which uses magnets to strengthen a weak LES